avm-collection/avm/README.md

 * [Make](#make)

 ## Write a program
-For writing a program for avm, use the avm assembler called [anasm](https://github.com/avm-collection/anasm)
+For writing a program for AVM, use the AVM assembler called [ANASM](https://github.com/avm-collection/anasm)

 ## Quickstart
 ```sh